LyonsZhang/CINEMA-Group/content/home/welcome.md

 <br>

-The **CINEMA (Clinical Informatics, NEuroimaging, and Multiomics Atlas) Research** has established itself as a statistical center of excellence for biomedical research, interdisciplinary collaboration, personalized teaching, and translational practice at CWRU (Case Western Reserve University) since its launching in 2023.
+The **CINEMA (Clinical Informatics, NEuroimaging, and Multiomics Atlas)** Group has established itself at CWRU (Case Western Reserve University) as a biostatistical and bioinformatic center of facilitating computational excellence and quantitative innovation for clinical study, diagnostic imaging, high-throughput data and complex diseases since its launch in 2023.
+We provide efficient and promising statistical support to other researchers, clinicians, or organizations in the biological and health sciences.
+This may involve advising on study design, data collection and management, statistical analysis, and interpretation of results.
+We are open to cross-disciplinary collaboration and the practical application of research findings.